School attendance guidance

 A part time timetable must not be treated as a long term solution.
 Any pastoral support programme or other agreement must have a time limit by which point the pupil is expected to attend full time or be provided with alternative provision.

-Please use the 2019-2020 part time timetables spreadsheet to submit details of any current part time timetables as they occur by email to PTTimetables@gloucestershire.gov.uk.
+Please use the 2019-2020 part time timetables spreadsheet to submit details of the any current part time timetables as they occur, when they are amended and when they cease and email to: PTTimetables@gloucestershire.gov.uk

 Pupils recorded with 10+ days of continuous unauthorised absence